ioccc-src/mkiocccentry/jparse.md

 This won't be described until after the IOCCCMOCK contest and any changes are made based on what is learnt.
-After this I (Cody) will make a separate repo for the parser which will have an updated README and I will document how to use the tool in your own projects.
+After this I (Cody) will make a separate repo for the parser which will have an updated README.
+In there I will document how to use the tool in your own projects.
 The below section Examples will be updated at this point as well.

 # Examples